ConvLab/ConvLab/README.md

 The outputs of system policy, MDBT and simulator are logged into ./session.txt, where the turns and sessions are seperated by separators for clarity.

+## Contributions
+The ConvLab team welcomes contributions from the community.
+Pull requests must have one approving review and no requested changes before they are merged.
+The ConvLab team reserve the right to reject or revert contributions that we don't think are good additions.

 ## Citing
 If you use ConvLab in your research, please cite [ConvLab: Multi-Domain End-to-End Dialog System Platform](https://arxiv.org/abs/1904.08637).
 ```